AdaCore/gnatstudio/docs/users_guide/editing.rst

 .. index:: menu; edit --> select all

 :menuselection:`Edit --> Select all`
-  Select the whole contents of the current source editor.
+  Select the entire contents of the current source editor.

 .. index:: menu; edit --> insert file

 :menuselection:`Edit --> Insert File...`
-  Open a file selection dialog and insert the contents of this file in the current source editor, at the current cursor location.
+  Open a file selection dialog and insert the contents of that file in the current source editor at the current cursor position.

 .. index:: menu; edit --> insert shell output

 :menuselection:`Edit --> Insert Shell Output...`
   Open an input window at the bottom of the GPS window where you can specify any external command.
-The output of the command will be inserted at the current editor location in case of success.
-If text is selected, the text is passed to the external command and replaced by the command's output.
+If the command succeeds, the output of the command is inserted at the current cursor position, or, if text is selected, the text is passed to the external command and replaced by the command's output.

 .. index:: menu; edit --> format selection